 Check out this article to learn more about the different wavelengths and colors of light.

-Clinical Evidence for Red Light Therapy and Pain Relief
+Clinical Evidence for Red Light Therapy for Arthritis and Pain Relief

 Unlike most home remedies, red light therapy is backed by hundreds of peer-reviewed clinical studies that show effectiveness for pain and joint disorders, with very few risks or side effects.
 Below we’ll dive into some of the science and research behind LED red light treatments for pain.